Skip to content

 Step 3Select Passkey Settings

-On the right, select the Passkey settings tile to expand it.
+On the right side of the window, select the Passkey settings tile.
+This will expand the options.

 Windows 11 passkey settings tile in Accounts